 As well as having a small and dedicated staff, Music for Everyone has over 400 subscribing members who regularly take part in core parts of our programme, 200 friends who support the organisation within their communities and through financial assistance and about 200 volunteers who do a huge range of work for the organisation from running vital parts of the programme to assisting at events.

-We also run a Patrons Scheme supported by a number of local businesses and private individuals, with major sponsorships-in-kind from Nottingham Trent University and The University of Nottingham.
-Music for Everyone is a key partner in the Nottingham Music Hub.
+We also run a Patrons Scheme supported by a number of local businesses and private individuals, with major sponsorships-in-kind from Nottingham Trent University.
+Music for Everyone is a key partner in Nottinghamshire Music Hub – Inspire.

 Music for Everyone was originally formed as the Nottingham Choral Trust in 1983 by Angela Kay, its Artistic Director.
 The first choral weekend for adults was devoted to the Verdi Requiem with a choir of two hundred and a performance in Nottingham’s Royal Concert Hall.